Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Training Details

 \section{Training Details}

 \textbf{World model.} The world model $\theta$ is a two-layer MLP:

 trained with MSE loss using Adam \cite{adam} ($\text{lr}=0.001$, $\beta_1=0.9$, $\beta_2=0.999$).
-One gradient step is taken per environment step.
+One gradient step is taken per environment step (the minimal online setting; our framework also admits minibatch updates -- see Appendix~\ref{app:algorithm}).
 Before the main loop, the model is warmed up for 100 steps under a random policy, a cold start common to all methods.

 \textbf{Curiosity-Critic.} The \emph{Neural Critic Model} $\phi$ is a small MLP,

 trained online with MSE loss to predict post-update world model error $e(\cdot | \theta_{t+1})$ at each visited state (one Adam step per environment step, $\text{lr}=0.001$).
 Because the critic shares the same factored one-hot encoding as the world model, it generalises its baseline estimate across cells sharing a row or column, building a reliable noise-floor estimate with fewer per-state visits.
 As an ablation, we also evaluate a \emph{Tabular Critic}: a $30\!\times\!30$ lookup table of per-state EMA-mean values (decay $0.9$) of the post-update world model error as a parameter-free alternative to the MLP critic.